dojonorth/fun-basics-dojo/README.md

 Open CodeboxSpec and un-ignore and make pass the tests.

 This is an optional (read: bit rough) additional exercise to implement a different monad - essentially a list Monad by any other name.
+You can test drive the whole thing yourself or you can go off of the tests that I've included.
+If you do choose to follow the tests, then be warned that it's a bit more fast and loose than everything that's come thus far.
+It's actually just a piece of code that I salvaged from an earlier version of this dojo and so is a bit rough around the edges.
+Notably, I've left map and flatMap on the instance and I've not implemented any interfaces that define monadic behaviour.

 Additional notes:
 * Depending on the time you have you could implement a list from scratch or piggyback on top of the existing list type.
 If you go for the piggyback option, then don't just delegate to the existing list's map/flatMap methods!